-Tobias Forge Confirms His Identity As Ghost Frontman Papa Emeritus—Because His Mom Made Him Do It
+Tobias Forge Confirms His Identity As Ghost Frontman Papa Emeritus — Because His Mom Made Him Do It

 “We needed planning and preparation,” Forge said.
 “But we knew one more thing – the band was to be called ‘Ghost.'”

 Of course, Tobias Forge’s biggest reveal was that it was his mother who may have prompted him to publicly spill the beans on his Papa Emeritus identity.
-Tobias, who along with his Ghost bandmates signed autographs using a rubber stamp so as not to give a clue to his handwriting, joked that his proud mom can’t stop herself from telling everyone who her son is.
+Tobias, who, along with his Ghost bandmates, signed autographs using a rubber stamp so as not to give a clue to his handwriting, joked that his proud mom can’t stop herself from telling everyone who her son is.

 “Mother is very proud and tells everyone who I am, even if it’s supposed to be a secret – but f**k that now, I suppose,” Forge said.